handiko/Reverse-RSI-Forex-Strategy/README.md

-# Reverse-RSI-Forex-Strategy
+# Reverse RSI Forex Strategy
-TradingView - Reverse RSI Forex Scalper
+This is a scalping forex strategy which run during the quiet hour of sydney session.
+Works best on USDCHF, CHFJPY, AUDCAD, and GBPAUD forex pairs